Denied Tornado Damage Claims Attorney

 Does Insurance Cover Tornado Damage?

-Tornado Damage: Examples and Long-Term Consequences
+Tornado Damage: Examples and Long-term Consequences

 - Walls and floors: The interior and exterior of walls may be damaged, especially in cases where windows were left or broken open during the storm.
 Exterior siding may be damaged and become exposed.

-- Structural damage: In severe cases, a storm may leave the frame and foundation of your home or commercial property with structural damage that needs to be remedied in order for it to become usable again.
+- Structural damage: In severe cases, a storm may leave the frame and foundation of your home or commercial property with structural damage that needs to be remedied for it to become usable again.
 At other times, there may be subtle issues caused by a tornado, such as roof sealant and fastener wear, that jeopardize the overall structural integrity of your property over time.

 - Windows and doors: Broken windows are especially common in the event of tornadoes.
-Unlike in hurricanes, often times homeowners only have time to shelter themselves and family members, and not a chance to board up and protect vulnerable windows and doors.
+Unlike in hurricanes, oftentimes homeowners only have time to shelter themselves and family members, and not a chance to board up and protect vulnerable windows and doors.
 Flying debris can smash window panes, as well as tear shutters and screens.

 - Gutters: Gutters may be torn away entirely in a tornado.

 - Electrical damage: One kind of lasting damage that can occur in a tornado is electrical damage.
-Electrical damage leaves your home at risk future concerns, such as fire.
+Electrical damage leaves your home at risk of future concerns, such as fire.

 - Plumbing damage: Flood water as a result of a tornado can be a risk to your home’s plumbing.
 Additionally, standing water left after a major storm can lead to contamination of drinking and bathing water, as well as electrocution risk from downed power lines.

-- Gas leaks: Gas leaks are a particularly dangerous possible outcome from a severe tornado.
+- Gas leaks: Gas leaks are a particularly dangerous possible outcome of a severe tornado.
 Infrastructural damage from a major storm can lead to further problems down the road for your home’s livability and resale value.

-What to Do When Making a Tornado Damage Claim
+Tips for Filing a Tornado Damage Claim

 A good tornado damage policy can help you repair damage, restore value to your property, and ensure that your home stays safe after a dangerous weather event.
 Some policies even help cover the cost of temporary housing while you are having work or repairs done to your property after the storm.